-An alternative approach is to insert an aortic endo-clamp (e.g. Cook 32/37mm, 120cm Coda LP balloon catheter) in the descending thoracic aorta, venting the internal channel distal to the balloon, and commence the NRP before undertaking the sternotomy.
+An alternative approach is to insert an aortic endo-clamp (e.g. Cook 32/37mm, 120cm Coda LP balloon catheter) in the descending thoracic aorta.
 It is critical to check the length prior to insertion to ensure that the balloon is positioned in the descending aorta, and not in the left subclavian or anomalous right subclavian artery.
 An ascending aortic vent cannula still needs to be inserted, after which the NRP circuit can be started.
 This approach would allow the cardiothoracic team to undertake the sternotomy and mobilise the lung and clamp the descending aorta (if simultaneous lung retrieval).